 Enveloped viruses and coated vesicles – structures “in situ” using cryo-electron tomography

-16:55 – 17:00 Closing Address: Professor Nick Talbot, Chair of the GW4 Board and Deputy Vice-Chancellor (Research and Impact), University of Exeter
+16:55 – 17:00 Closing Address: Professor Phil Ingham, Director of the Living Systems Institute, University of Exeter

 Drinks & Poster Session